....and Diesel, Juice (Electric & Traction), cable and air power !

 in the mid 1980s when we were incorporated in the state of

 Georgia.
-Our meetings are held on Friday nights in
+Our meetings are held on 2nd Friday nights of the month in

 Marietta, Georgia.
 At these meetings we discuss Society